stegiopast/ClearFinder/README.md

 1. Please insert information about the resolution of signal_channel and atlas images for the X,Y,Z dimensions at Resample parameters.
 2. Similarly, insert information about the resolution of auto_channel and atlas images for the X,Y,Z dimensions at Resample parameters.
 3. By inserting a filename the inserted resolutions can be saved and loaded for later experiments.
 (A unique basename has to be used)
+4. Add the orientation of the brain.
+For more information about which orientation to choose visit -> https://christophkirst.github.io/ClearMap2Documentation/html/CellMap.html
-4. Resampling can be started by clicking the "Resample" button
+5. Resampling can be started by clicking the "Resample" button

 This process usually takes around 10-20 minutes.